tabetleonardo/system-engineer-homelab/README.md

 1. Create a resource group.
 2. Deploy a Windows Server virtual machine.
 3. Configure networking and access.
-4. installing roles and feautures
+4. Installing roles and feautures
 5. Test the connection.

 ---